Nagios Plugins for Linux

 - check_nbprocs - displays the number of running processes per user

-- check_network - displays some network interfaces statistics
+- check_network - displays some network interfaces statistics.
+The following plugins are symlinks to check_network:

 - check_paging - checks the memory and swap paging

-- check_podman - monitor the status of podman containers :new: (:warning: beta, requires libvarlink)
+- check_podman - monitor the status of podman containers (:warning: beta, requires libvarlink)

 - check_readonlyfs - checks for readonly filesystems